 This is what I have noticed.
 Japanese food is prepared with a lot of respect, thought and care to help with maximising flavour and enjoyment.

 Eating a variety of food is essential for good health.
 There are times when the order of eating is important to help with the digestion of food.
 For example, it is not ideal to drink milk with your steak, as the calcium from the milk competes for absorption with the iron that is present in the steak.

-2. Having grown up in Japan, what is your understanding of the Japanese society’s messages around what is good nutrition?
-What public health messages or campaigns were promoted, if any?
+2. Having grown up in Japan, what is your understanding of the Japanese society’s messages about what is good nutrition?
+What public health messages or campaigns were promoted if any?

 A variety of food is essential for our health.
-Instead of what we eat, the most important thing is balance of nutrition or the portion of each food we should eat everyday.
-For example, even though we should eat veges, if we eat only veges, we won’t get enough nutrition.
+Instead of what we eat, the most important thing is the balance of nutrition or the portion of each food we should eat every day.
+For example, even though we should eat veggies, if we eat only veggies, we won’t get enough nutrition.
 “Too much” is equal to “too little”.

-I feel famous actors/actresses have power to promote public health messages.
+I feel famous actors/actresses have the power to promote public health messages.
 Even though they are successful, happy, and rich, their health is on top of anything else.
-When celebrities talk about their experience fearing for their health on TV, audiences usually take it serious and listen to them carefully.
+When celebrities talk about their experience fearing for their health on TV, audiences usually take it seriously and listen to them carefully.

 There are many TV shows in Japan that focus on food and nutrition; therefore, it can help to improve people’s health issues.

 Love your statement Yoko-san about eating too much of a ‘good’ thing is not so ‘good’.
 So true, it all comes down to balance!

 I also agree that actors/actresses do have a lot of power in most areas of life.
 It is such a shame that most of these celebrities do not use their ‘super power’ for the greater good.
 Instead they’d rather talk about themselves and what they do, as if it is the blue print for solving all issues.
 Imagine if celebrities teamed up with reputable sources to help promote key messages.
 I think society would benefit greatly!